RayHightower/rayhightower.github.com/source/_posts/2012-12-03-ruby-on-raspberry-pi.markdown

 $ curl -L https://get.rvm.io | bash -s stable --ruby
 ```

 It took over an hour for Ruby to compile on my Pi.
-The read/write speed
-of my SD card could have been a factor.
-I have a faster (Class 10) SD
-card on order.
+The read/write speed of my SD card (Class 4) could have been a factor.
+I have a faster (Class 10) SD card on order.

 ### Installing Rails
 First, make sure you're using the version of Ruby you want to use.